 The EPL specifies six locations for quarterly monitoring.
 These are illustrated in Figure 2-1 and described further in Table 2.
-The receiver at R3 is not currently being monitored due to access restrictions.
+The receiver locations traditionally monitored at R3 and R4 are not currently being monitored due to access restrictions.

 Figure 2-1 Site location and compliance monitoring locations